ropensci/gistr/README.md

 There are two ways to authorise gistr to work with your GitHub account:

-* Generate a personal access token (PAT) at [https://help.github.com/articles/creating-an-access-token-for-command-line-use](https://help.github.com/articles/creating-an-access-token-for-command-line-use) and record it in the `GITHUB_PAT` environment variable.
+* Generate a personal access token (PAT) **with the gist scope selected** at [https://help.github.com/articles/creating-an-access-token-for-command-line-use](https://help.github.com/articles/creating-an-access-token-for-command-line-use) and record it in the `GITHUB_PAT` environment variable.
   - To test out this approach, execute this in R: `Sys.setenv(GITHUB_PAT = "blahblahblah")`, where "blahblahblah" is the PAT you got from GitHub.
 Then take `gistr` out for a test drive.
   - If that works, you will probably want to define the GITHUB_PAT environment variable in a file such as `~/.bash_profile` or `~/.Renviron`.
 * Interactively login into your GitHub account and authorise with OAuth.